madminer-tool/madminer/README.md

 # MadMiner

-*Johann Brehmer, Kyle Cranmer, and Felix Kling*
+*Johann Brehmer, Felix Kling, and Kyle Cranmer*

 Mining gold from MadGraph to improve limit setting in particle physics.